-KPMG have been auditors to the Company since its incorporation in 1985.
+KPMG have been auditor to Ryanair since the incorporation of Ryanair DAC in 1985.
 The last external audit tender was conducted in 2010.
 Detailed consideration was given to the external audit arrangements in 2013.
+Under the requirements imposed by EU Audit Reform legislation for the rotation of the external auditor, KPMG will be required to cease acting as statutory auditor effective for the Company's financial year ending March 31, 2024.